Waldorf Astoria Maldives Ithaafushi

 The TudorTravels Perspective

-The Waldorf Maldives is for the traveler who has always suspected the Maldives might be boring.
-The ones who look at the overwater villa photos and think: beautiful, and then what?
-This property has an answer for that.
-If you want a true castaway experience, a smaller island with three restaurants and two hundred guests, look elsewhere.
-That version of the Maldives exists and it is wonderful.
-This is not that.
-This is a resort that gives you a full week of things to do without ever asking you to leave.
+The Waldorf Maldives is for the traveler who has quietly suspected the Maldives might be boring, the one who looks at the overwater photos and thinks, beautiful, and then what.
+This property has an answer.
+If you want a true castaway experience, a small island with three restaurants and two hundred guests, look elsewhere.
+That Maldives exists and it is wonderful.
+This is the other kind, a resort that fills a week without ever asking you to leave.

-We book the Waldorf Maldives through Hilton Impresario, our invitation-only partnership with Hilton's luxury program, and through Virtuoso.
-What that means in practice: you are recognized before your yacht reaches the dock.
-Inclusions typically cover daily breakfast for two, a property credit, and an upgrade when available.
-We will push for the upgrade, but we want to be clear: there are no bad villas here.
-Every single one is enormous and comes with its own private pool.
-The upgrade is about position on the island, not quality of space.
-The breakfast is worth planning your entire morning around, and the detail on why is in the dining section.
+We book it through Hilton Impresario, our invitation-only partnership with Hilton's luxury program, and through Virtuoso.
+In practice that means you are recognized before the yacht reaches the dock, with daily breakfast for two, a property credit, and an upgrade when available.
+We will push for the upgrade, but to be clear, there are no bad villas here.
+Every one is enormous with its own pool.
+The upgrade is about position on the island, not the space.
+The breakfast alone is worth planning your morning around.

-Build a slow first day into the plan.
-The island is large and the first day usually disappears just figuring out where everything is.
-By day two you will have a regular table at Tasting Table, a comfortable chair at Peacock Alley, and a dive trip on the books.
+Build a slow first day in.
+The island is large, and the first day tends to vanish just learning where everything is.
+By day two you will have a regular table at Tasting Table, a chair at Peacock Alley, and a dive on the books.
 That is when it starts.

-Across two stays, we have spent fifteen nights at this property.
-It was not enough.
-The days have a way of disappearing here: you look up from the water and realize the afternoon is already gone.
-We came away from both trips with a list of things we did not get to and kept adding to it on the flight home.
-We cannot recommend the Maldives highly enough as a destination, and we cannot recommend this property highly enough as the place to experience it.
+Across two stays we have spent fifteen nights here, and it was not enough.
+The days disappear.
+You look up from the water and the afternoon is gone.
+We left both trips with a list of things we did not get to, and we kept adding to it on the flight home.
+We cannot recommend the Maldives more highly as a destination, or this property more highly as the place to do it.

 Ready to book the Waldorf Astoria Maldives, or looking for the perfect overwater escape?
 Contact us to start planning.